alextanhongpin/cheat-sheet/docker.md

 # Default arguments for your app (remove if you have none):
 CMD ["--foo", "1", "--bar=2"]
 ```

+Do we really need an init for nodejs running PID 1?
+Maybe not according to https://github.com/GoogleContainerTools/distroless/issues/550

 ## Example with Elastic Container Service